100-m/nx.digital/doc/security.md

 Each developer has a **@neoxam.com** email and corresponding accesses to GitHub, Auth0, Firebase, AWS, and Zeit.
 If a developer quits the job, all that has to be done is:

-- remove his email from LDAP
+- remove the developer’s email from LDAP
-- remove his access to GitHub
+- remove the developer’s access to GitHub
-- remove his access to AWS
+- remove the developer’s access to AWS
-- remove his access to Firebase
+- remove the developer’s access to Firebase
 - regenerate all Firebase API keys
-- remove his access to Auth0
+- remove the developer’s access to Auth0
-- remove his access to Zeit
+- remove the developer’s access to Zeit

 ## How do you handle the loss of a device?

-- Erase remotely his device
+- Erase remotely the developer’s device
 - Remove SSH Keys from Github account (Server access are automatically synced)
 - Reset all accesses to third parties.